 There are certain eligibility criteria you will need to meet to make sure that you are qualified for a Canadian Permanent Residency.
 These include being a permanent resident in the country, meeting requirements set by the government for residency and more.
 You can find more about your eligibility here.

 Can I use a Canadian PR card to travel to other countries without a visa?

 Please note that having a Canadian PR card will make no difference for visa requirements.
 Depending on the passport you are currently holding, you will need to obtain a visa for certain countries.

 Canada has more than 60 immigration programs and streams available for candidates who wish to permanently immigrate to Canada.
-If you also wish to determine your eligibility for starting a new life in the world’s one of the best countries to live in, then you are welcome to take our free assessment.
+If you also wish to determine your eligibility for starting a new life in the world’s one of the best countries to live in, then you are welcome to contact us today.